dylanhayes/dylanhayes.github.io/_posts/2020-01-30-RSS-not-dead-yet.md

 ## Power Automate and a formatted list ##

 Step forward Power Automate's RSS connector.
 The obvious solution is create a Power Automation triggered by the RSS connector, which puts new RSS feed items into a SharePoint list.
 Add in the secret sauce of a view formatter, and a nice looking RSS feed can be yours.
 By choosing to put multiple feeds into one list, you can make one consolidated view, or filter the views by origin to separate out the items as required.
+With a fairly simple view formatter, an attractive RSS feed is possible with limited effort.
+However, we have to make all the effort to do the formatting, and any changes mean delving in to the JSON that does the formatting.

 ![Overview](../../images/2020-01-30/rss to list.PNG)